If you have difficulty obtaining any of the papers below, please contact us.

 Lemons G, RL Lewison, LM Komoroske, A Gaos, C Lai, and JA Seminoff.
 2011.
 Trophic ecology of green sea turtles in a highly urbanized bay: insights from stable isotopes and mixing models.
 Journal of Experimental Marine Biology and Ecology 405: 25-32.

 IN REVIEW & PREPARATION

 Barraza A, LM Komoroske, CD Allen, T Eguchi, R Gossett, E Holland, DD Lawson, RA LeRoux, A Long, JA Seminoff and CG Lowe.
 Trace metals in green sea turtles (Chelonia mydas) inhabiting two southern California Coastal Estuaries.
 In review.

-Banerjee SM, CD Allen, T Schmitt, BS Cheng, JA Seminoff and LM Komoroske.
+Banerjee SM, CD Allen, T Schmitt, BS Cheng, T Eguchi, JA Seminoff and LM Komoroske.
 Baseline health parameters of eastern Pacific green turtles at Southern California foraging grounds.
-In preparation.
+In review.

-Komoroske LM, M Miller, S O’Rourke, K Stewart, MP Jensen and PH Dutton.
+Komoroske LM, M Miller, S O’Rourke, KR Stewart, MP Jensen and PH Dutton.
 A Versatile Rapture (RAD-Capture) Platform for Genotyping Marine Turtles.
-In preparation.
+In review.